VerKnowSys/cepeliust/FULL.md

   * Recurssion and Tail recurssion - No loops.
 Passing "state" as function argument
   * Syntax sugar - Bitter lies, sweet lies!
   * Following the "code hygiene" principles - You _can_ write _bad_ code in _any_ language :)
+  * Functional programming seems to be more about "the way of the thinking", hence you can write "functional" code in majority of imperative languages.
+Unfortunatelly FP operations are often much more costly (also cause significant cost of functional-level abstraction in languages like C++ STL, PHP, Ruby, Python, …). and often very limited runtimes (f.e. deep recurssion using stack, or case of tail recurssion - which support for was announced by LLVM team, to be implemented before 2019).
+Yet in most cases you can just write a "functional shell script" like: `./run` script in root dir of this repository.

 2. Eager vs Lazy